-- 1. All jewellery must be removed before taking the field.
 No jewellery, no screw- in studs, no long or sharp fingernails are allowed.
 No taping of jewellery allowed.
-Nails must be checked before the start of every game.
-Nails cannot be taped. - 2.
-No casts and /or splints: A girl wearing a cast or splint because of an injury may not participate. - 3.
+Nails cannot be taped.

+No casts and /or splints: A student wearing a cast or splint because of an injury may not participate.

 Players are permitted to wear sports goggles, sports glasses or sports sunglasses as long as, in the opinion of the referee, they pose no danger to the player or other players.
 The Optometrists Association of Australia has stated that children involved in sport, requiring assisted vision, should wear protective eyewear such as sports goggles or sports glasses with soft or flexible frames fitted with a plastic or polycarbonate lens.
-IGSA Sport recommends players carry a letter from their optometrist confirming glasses are suitable for playing sport. - 4.
-Properly fitted mouthguards are strongly recommended - 5.
-Shin pads must be worn by all players - 6.
-Football boots or similar (turf / grass shoes) are to be worn.
-No sand shoes.
+IGSA Sport recommends players carry a letter from their optometrist confirming glasses are suitable for playing sport.